actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 ## Making it easy to get work done from day one

-Reduce the time spent learning the peculiarities of certain environments rather than improving or iterating them,
+Reduce the time spent learning the peculiarities of complex environments rather than improving or iterating them, with a dedication to making every engineer effective.

 Here are some easy tips on how to make your environment easy to onboard: